 The film is a morally murky satire about the excesses of the wealthy.
 It stars von Stroheim as Sergius Karamzin, a man who claims to be a Russian Count. (von Stroheim, by the way, is every bit the talent as an actor as he is a director.)
 Karamzin is a counterfeiter and fraud who spends his time with people who aren’t what they say, but the film notably does not definitively state one way or the other whether he actually is a Russian Count, leaving some kernel of ambiguity in his arc.

-Karamzin and two of his cousins who pose as princesses, Olga (Maude George) and Vera (Mae Busch), run an elaborate scam in which they seduce the wealthy and siphon off their money to fuel their own lavish lifestyle.
-Olga and Vera are rendered mostly as side figures in the cut we have today: They presumably played much bigger roles in the original extended version.
+Karamzin schemes with two of his cousins who pose as princesses, Olga (Maude George) and Vera (Mae Busch).
+Together, they live a lavish lifestyle with money made through scams in which they seduce wealthy men and women then siphon off money.
+Olga and Vera are rendered as minor side characters in the film’s cut we have today: They presumably played much bigger roles in the original extended version.

-(The fake money printing was so elaborate and realistic that the FBI briefly shut down production so they could verify that the filmmakers were not doing any real-life counterfeiting.
-That’s why props of paper cash in modern movies are designed to look very fake.)
+(One historical tidbit: The fake money printing in the counterfeit scenes was so elaborate and realistic that the FBI briefly shut down production so they could verify that the filmmakers were not doing any real-life counterfeiting.
+That’s why props of paper cash in modern movies are designed to look noticeably fake.)

-As Karamzin gets close to sealing the deal in his scheme to defraud Helen, he makes a crucial mistake.
-His hubris and greed are taken too far: The kind-hearted maid Maruschka, whom Karamzin casually strings along with fake proclamations of love, realizes the depth of his treachery, burning down his manor and killing herself.
-Karamzin is booted from town.
+As Karamzin gets closer to seducing and defrauding Helen, he makes the mistake of dipping a finger into one too many pies; or women, as the case may be.
+The kind-hearted maid Maruschka (Dale Fuller), whom Karamzin casually strings along with fake proclamations of love, realizes the depth of his treachery, burning down his manor and killing herself.
+Karamzin is outed as scam artist and booted from town.

-Other parts of the movie end up jumbled or incoherent: Helen gives birth near the end of the film despite no mention of her pregnancy, for example.
-Some of the images clearly meant to echo each other — e.g. the parallels between the counterfeiting, casino scams, and seductions — are hinted at but not thoroughly explored.
+Other parts of the movie end up jumbled or incoherent by the sloppy studio editing: Helen gives birth near the end of the film despite no previous mention of her pregnancy, for example.
+Some of the images clearly meant to echo each other — e.g. the parallel lives Karamzin lives in the counterfeiting operation vs. the casino scams vs. the seductions — are hinted at but not thoroughly explored.

-On the other hand, I wonder if the forced editing is at least a little bit of a blessing in disguise.
-Any film longer than three hours, let alone one supposedly pushing double that length, is a tough proposition for a viewer.
-Clearly, the whittling has reduced a masterpiece, but it has perhaps made it more watchable and less indulgent.
+On the other hand, I wonder if the forced editing is a blessing in disguise.
+Any film longer than three hours, let alone one double that length, is a tough proposition for a viewer.
+It really needs to justify its scope.
+Clearly, the way Foolish Wives was cut to the bone has reduced a silent film epic masterpiece into something of less ambition.
+But I suspect it has made the film more watchable and less indulgent.

-Watching Foolish Wives in the context of films from the same era is a revelation: Compared to DW Griffith, in particular, who dealt primarily with archetypal, flat characters of simple morality, von Stroheim’s characters are multidimensional and complicated, with nuanced motivations and personalities.
+Watching Foolish Wives in the context of films from the same era is a revelation: Compared to DW Griffith, in particular, who dealt primarily with archetypal, flat characters of simple morality, von Stroheim’s characters are multidimensional and complicated, with nuanced motivations and personalities and shifting morals.
 That’s what makes it such effective satire of the aloof and clueless wealthy class.
-Even the bloodsucking, greedy exploiters are recognizable humans.
+Even the bloodsucking, greedy exploiters are recognizable humans with understandable motivations.
 The topics are very adult with almost none of the patronizing you often find in early melodramas.
 The sex is frank for the 1920’s, as is the boozing and gambling nightlife.

-Just as striking as the mature pre-Hayes Code writing is the terrific filmmaking.
-It advances the cinematic visual language beyond anything I’ve seen prior to this. von Stroheim is able to communicate so much information visually, and with pleasing sensibility.
-For example, the disorienting amorality of counterfeiting is accompanied by some of the most expressionistic lighting of any film I’ve seen: stark black and white bars of lights visually replicate the sense of lawlessness.
+Just as striking as the mature pre-Hays Code writing is the terrific filmmaking.
+Foolish Wives advances the cinematic visual language with innovations in technique beautifully deployed. von Stroheim communicates so much information visually, and with pleasing sensibility.
+For example, the disorienting amorality of scamming the wealthy with counterfeit money is accompanied by some of the most expressionistic lighting of any film I’ve seen: stark black and white bars of lights visually replicate the world’s lawlessness and disorder, good and evil a dizzying puzzle.

-von Stroheim makes sophisticated use of point-of-view shots.
-The film cuts between close-ups of individual’s faces and whatever that character’s fascination is.
+von Stroheim makes sophisticated use of point-of-view shots and clever shot sequencing.
+The film repeatedly cuts between close-ups of individual’s faces and whatever that character’s fascination of the moment is.
 This is done most memorably in a few early scenes, including a sensuous pan where the lascivious Karamzin ogles a teenager.
-This technique places us deep in the head of the characters.
-It hints at the adventurous revolution to editing that was only a few years away in Europe.
+This technique places us deep in the head of the characters, making them both more human and more repulsive.
+This kind of psychological editing is more sophisticated than most other filmmakers were trying in the early ’20s.
+It hints at the adventurous revolution to editing that was only a couple years away in Europe.

-It’s tough to know just how high in the pantheon to elevate Foolish Wives.
-In addition to its partially-extant conundrum, there’s also an odd idiosyncratic flavor that sometimes drowns out what’s around it.
-The biggest culprit of this is a scene where a literal angel seems to guard Helen Hughes from Karamzin’s lust.
+It’s tough to know just how high in the pantheon of great silent films to elevate Foolish Wives.
+In addition to its partially-extant conundrum, there’s also an odd idiosyncratic flavor that sometimes drowns out what’s around it. von Stroheim sometimes follows his whims rather than common sense: The biggest culprit of this is a scene where a literal angel seems to guard Helen Hughes from Karamzin’s lust.
 In a movie so otherwise absent religious tones, it sticks out like a sore thumb.

 But overall, there is no doubt that this film is a triumph, even with its asterisk.
-It is perhaps the most intriguing of the films included in the 1001 Films to See Before You Die list up to this point, though not as eminently watchable as Nosferatu or Dr. Caligari.
-It’s just as complex as Dr. Mabuse, the Gambler but even more emotionally rich.
+It is perhaps the most psychologically rich of the films included in the 1001 Films to See Before You Die list up to this point chronologically, though it’s not as eminently watchable as Nosferatu or Dr. Caligari.
+It’s just as complex and novelistic as Dr. Mabuse, the Gambler, and even more emotionally effective.

-More than anything else, it excites me to dive deeper into the silent cinema’s great works — von Stroheim’s catalog, especially.
-Despite the slow fading of silent cinema from the critical canon (see: the latest Sight and Sound poll), and Stroheim’s vanishing legacy specifically, I find myself more intrigued than ever by creators of the era.
-And von Stroheim is, by all evidence, one of the great ones.
+More than anything else, it excites me to dive deeper into silent cinema’s great works — von Stroheim’s catalog, especially.
+Silent cinema is slowly fading from the critical canon (see: the latest Sight and Sound poll), and Stroheim’s legacy specifically is slowly vanishing, but the medium and its great artists offer some terrific and complex treasures.

 (I watched the Kino Blu-ray and listened to Richard Koszarski’s commentary.)